Graduate Scholarships & Grants

 Automatic Consideration - Traditional undergraduate students who graduate from Cal Lutheran during the 2020-2021 academic year, and are admitted into one of Cal Lutheran's graduate programs, will automatically receive the $2,500 Graduate Incentive Grant when they begin the program within nine months of completing their bachelor's degree.
+Students must be pursing their Master's Degree or higher.
 The Graduate Incentive Grant is a one-time use award, applied during the first term of attendance and students must be enrolled as a full-time student in their program.

 Russell & Linda Young Scholarship (MBA, EMBA, MSIT)

 Application Required - The Russell and Linda Young Graduate Scholarship is an annual award provided to outstanding applicants to the MBA, EMBA, or MSIT programs.
 Eligible applicants must complete the general graduate scholarship application, submit a Letter of Motivation, and be admitted before being considered for this scholarship.
 Applicants must also have a minimum 3.50 upper division undergraduate GPA.
 The scholarships will be awarded in the fall.